wehumlove/Break-Bricks-2D-Game/README.md

 4- Execution

-to run the code
+to run the code:

 cd [folder where the code is]

 python3 ./draw-bricks-07.py